pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

   - For now party & name for removing

-### Code Re-Writing
+### Code Re-Writing or New Code

 - [x] <a href="http://www.dnd5eapi.co/">DnD API</a> usage to get stats for items / armors etc.
     - [x] Removing ArmorColection.java
     - [x] Removing WeaponColection.java
     - [x] Removing ClassType.java
 - [x] Rewright GetPlayerCharacter.java
-- [ ] Same code for players / enemies
-    - [ ] Only difference being an array or something to choose what to use
-    - [ ] Like an index that gets changed when player or enemy is used
-    - [ ] Or using the input like an enum
-- [ ] And basically the same for player / enemy parties (shoving them in a array like thing and using an index / enum like thing to choose which one to do magic with)
 - [x] Re-write GetHelperMethods.GetArmor() & GetHelperMethods.GetWeapon() to use better input validation
   - Its all in the api now and seems good
-- [ ] Don't allow name overlaps for Parties or characters
+- [ ] Don't allow name overlaps for players or enemies
+- [x] Don't allow name overlaps for parties
 - [ ] Check all user output and make sure it is still intuitive and makes sense (and looks good)
 - [ ] Add a to hit modifier and damage modifier
   - [ ] Actually calculate the correct value
 - [ ] Add a random value function to simple
-- [ ] Check for more things to add GetHelperMethods()
+- [x] Check for more things to add GetHelperMethods()
 - [ ] Check ALL input validation (ex. commas in weapons)
 - [ ] Rename the Base class to Character (finally a good name)
+- [ ] Rename the PlayerCharacter class to just Player
+- [ ] Add more customization to Simple.java (aka. error messages)
+- [x] Check for allowed amounts of bases and parties in the 'done' command
+- [ ] Add different win conditions
+  - [ ] Players or enemies
+  - [ ] Last party standing
+  - [ ] Last base standing
+- [ ] Make the get num bases from PartyCollection only increase when we check it
+- [ ] Add viewing of weapons, armors, or classes when choosing them
+- [ ] Add viewing of characters when attacking
+- [ ] Basic custom weapon, armor, and class

+### Hypothetically major re-writing
+- [ ] Same code for players / enemies
+    - [ ] Only difference being an array or something to choose what to use
+    - [ ] Like an index that gets changed when player or enemy is used
+    - [ ] Or using the input like an enum
+- [ ] And basically the same for player / enemy parties (shoving them in a array like thing and using an index / enum like thing to choose which one to do magic with)

 ### Api Re-Writing
 - Api class